 - And it’s still more abundantly evident if another priest arises according to the likeness of Melchizedek,

-- For it testifies that: “You are a priest through the ages, according to the order of Melchizedek.”(1)quotation/allusion to Psalm 110:4
+- For scripture testifies that: “You are a priest into the age, according to the order of Melchizedek.”2quotation/allusion to Psalm 110:4

 - For indeed, a nullification of the preceding commandment happens because it’s weak and useless,